Didida1018/CacheReach/README.txt

 u: v_1, v_2, v_3....#

 Query File Format:
-This format is consistent across most reachability algorithms.
-Each line contains three parameters: u, v, and Reach.
+This format is consistent across many reachability algorithms.
+Each line contains three numbers: u, v, and Reach.
 Here, Reach indicates whether v is reachable from u, and it is used to verify the correctness of the query results.
 Where Reach = 0 indicates v is unreachable from u Where Reach = 1 indicates v is reachable from u